moroz/moroz.dev/content/blog/ios/learning-ios-and-swift-day-nine.md

 When building components, a good practice is to build them without any outside padding, so that they can be used in different settings.
 Padding can then be added to any `View` using the `.padding()` modifier.

-Another useful feature of SwiftUI is `Image`, giving access to an insane collection of icons bundled with the system SF Pro font.
+Another useful feature of SwiftUI is `Image`, providing access to an insane collection of icons bundled with the system font SF Pro.
-It seems that many icons in iOS and macOS 11+ are implemented using these icons, including the green battery symbol with a Harry Potter scar:
+It seems that many icons in iOS and macOS 11+ are implemented using these icons, including the green battery symbol with a Harry Potter scar.
-You can learn more about them at the website of [SF Symbols](https://developer.apple.com/sf-symbols/).
+You can learn more about these icons at the website of [SF Symbols](https://developer.apple.com/sf-symbols/).

 <figure>
 <img src="/images/ios-9/screen-color-medium_2x.webp" />